h2oai/sparkling-water/doc/src/site/sphinx/deployment/load_mojo_pipeline.rst

             ./bin/pysparkling --jars license.sig

-At this point, we should have Spark interactive terminal where we can carry out predictions.
+At this point, we should have a Spark interactive terminal where we can carry out predictions.
 For productionalizing the scoring process, we can use the same configuration, except instead of using Spark shell, we would submit the application using ``./bin/spark-submit``.